 Academics can apply through two main routes:

-1. OPEN CALL: Propose a project of your choosing.
+Propose a project of your choosing.
 This call is now open.
 Please note, the deadlines for this call have recently been extended.

 - Deadline for outline applications: midnight 4 September 2017

 - Applicants will be notified about decision in principle (e.g. whether they have been shortlisted by parliamentary offices): Friday 15th September 2017

 - Deadline for shortlisted applicants to submit a detailed application: Friday 13th October 2017

 - Interviews with applicants: Week commencing 23rd October 2017

 Fellowships are conditional on candidates being security cleared.
 This can take up to three months and will be done once successful candidates have been selected.
 This means that it is unlikely that fellowships will start before December 2017.